shubhangdutta96/shubhangdutta96/README.md

 - 🚀 Upcoming Software Engineer.

-- 🌱 Currently learning Java and its frameworks (SpringBoot).
+- 🌱 Currently working with Java and Scala.

 - 💞 Looking to collaborate on anything built using Java and Scala.